 A determination of the number of volunteers you will need can be made by estimating that one worker can complete 20 calls per hour, or 60 calls in a 3-hour calling period per evening.
 To meet a goal of 20,000 completed calls, you would need 22 volunteers working the 15 days remaining in October.
 Weekend calling could also be done.
-Volunteers should be provided with a prepared dialogue to use in identifying undecided and favorable with either an offset, inexpensive brochure as a response to a request for further information about your candidate. or with an inexpensive post card mailed the weekend before the election as a reminder to turn out and vote.
+Volunteers should be provided with a prepared dialogue to use in identifying undecided and favorable voters.

+If resources permit, it would be advantageous to follow up telephone calls to undecided and favorable voters CHALLENGE with either an offset, inexpensive brochure as a response to a request for further information about your candidate, or with an inexpensive post card mailed the weekend before the election as a reminder to turn out and vote.